 The flag's design also influences many aspects of Saudi life and culture.
 For example, it is reflected in the country's national emblem and is a common motif in architecture and public art throughout the kingdom.

-Interesting Facts About Saudi Arabia and Its Flag
+Interesting facts about Saudi Arabia and its flag

 - Saudi Arabia is the only country to feature a religious inscription as the dominant element on its national flag.